elemental/Elemental/doc/source/advanced/invariants.rst

 .. cpp:function:: SafeProduct<F> advanced::SafeDeterminant( Matrix<F>& A )

-   Returns the determinant of the square matrix ``A`` in an expanded form which is less likely to over/under-flow.
+   Returns the determinant of the square matrix `A` in an expanded form which is less likely to over/under-flow.

 .. cpp:function:: SafeProduct<F> advanced::SafeDeterminant( DistMatrix<F,MC,MR>& A )

-   Returns the determinant of the square distributed matrix ``A`` in an expanded form which is less likely to over/under-flow.
+   Same as above, but for a distributed matrix.

 Trace
 -----